 Senator James McMillan served as chairman of the Senate District of Columbia Committee.
-Facing opposition in the House of Representatives to a joint resolution, Senator McMillan in 1900, in recognizing the centennial of the arrival of the United States capital to what is now Washington, District of Columbia, formed the Senate Park Commission.
-The commission was to plan an integrated park system for the Nation’s Capital.
-The Senate Park Commission members included Frederick Law Olmstead, Jr., landscape architect; Augustus St. Gaudens, sculptor; Daniel Burnham, architect; and Charles McKim, architect.
+Facing opposition in the House of Representatives to a joint resolution proposing the creation of a committee to study the arrangement of public buildings in the city and the development of a comprehensive park system, Senator McMillan sidestepped the obstacle in 1901 by successfully establishing the Senate Park Commission to plan an integrated park system for the nation’s capital and redesign Washington's central core.
+The Senate Park Commission members included landscape architect Frederick Law Olmstead, Jr., sculptor Augustus St. Gaudens, architect Daniel Burnham, and architet Charles McKim, architect.

 The Senate Park Commission Plan, published in 1902, called for a Lincoln Memorial at the new Potomac River edge that would serve as the terminus of an expanded National Mall across the recently created West Potomac Park.
 In effect, this Lincoln Memorial would serve as a gateway, at the foot of a new Arlington Memorial Bridge, to the Capitol and the District of Columbia, and to an expanded park system (including Rock Creek Park).